 In An American Tail, the Giant Mouse of Minsk was the Golem!
 An artificial creature, larger than average but modeled after its creator(s), that drove off the oppressive forces threatening the helpless.
-Why did it take me so long to figure that out? - Pickled Plums

-And, like the mice who came with Fievel's emigration group, the original Golem's creator was Jewish. -JET73L
+And, like the mice who came with Fievel's emigration group, the original Golem's creator was Jewish.

-- Unless we never see Fievel go through immigration at the end of the first movie, Fievel's technically an illegal immigrant! -Surenity
+Unless we never see Fievel go through immigration at the end of the first movie, Fievel's technically an illegal immigrant!

 In 1888? there was no such thing.
-If you got here, you were legal.
+If you got to the USA, you were legal.

-- All dem orphans in the first movie, who conveniently disappear for the heartwarming reunion between Fievel and his Papa.
+All those orphans in the first movie, who conveniently disappear for the heartwarming reunion between Fievel and his Papa.